dkStephanos/swift-classVSstruct-reading-swift-intro-000/README.md

 fred.homePlanet = "Mars"
 ```

+The first two lines will work, because 'fred' is a reference variable, meaning that its contents can be mutated.
+The variable homePlanet, however, is declard as a constant inside the Giant class, therefore, it can not be mutated.

 ### Question 2

 Can you fix the class definition above so that it _does_ work?
+You would just have to change homePlanet to a variable.

 ### Question 3